 Fundamental principles of cannabinoid profiling

-Techniques like chromatography and mass spectrometry are used in cannabinoid profiling.
-These methods separate and analyse cannabinoids with great precision.
-The accuracy of these tests is crucial for the quality and trustworthiness of the results.
-These results help make better products and new ones in the cannabis industry.
+Techniques like chromatography and mass spectrometry are commonly used for cannabinoid profiling.
+These methods precisely separate and analyse cannabinoids.
+The accuracy of these tests is important for delivering trustworthy results.
+Such outcomes support product development and classification across the field.

 Cannabinoid | Method of detection | Relevance in profiling |